 Specifically, the researchers wanted to find out if smoking has a greater impact on the risk of heart attack among smokers living with HIV than among HIV-negative smokers.
 They also aimed to estimate the extent to which smoking may explain the increased risk of heart attack among people living with HIV.

 Data were collected between 1995 and 2013.
-People who had injected drugs in their lifetime were excluded from the analysis.
+People who had injected drugs in the past life were excluded from the analysis.

 Smoking rates were much higher among people living with HIV:

 - 47% currently smoked, compared to 19% in the general population.

 - 19% were former smokers, compared to 34% in the general population.

 - 34% had never smoked, compared to 46% in the general population.

 The proportion of people with HIV who came to suffer a heart attack (2.9%) was considerably higher than in the general population (1.0%)

 The researchers analyzed the risk of heart attack according to the fact whether the person smoked:

 - Smokers usual living with HIV had a risk almost three times higher heart attack compared to smokers in the general population of the same age and gender: the proportion of incident rate was 2.83 (95% confidence interval in 0.75 - 4.24).

 - Ex-smokers living with HIV had a risk almost twice: 1.78 incident aspect ratio (95% confidence interval in 0.75 - 4.24)